majidaldo/tsad-sys/README.md

 ## Usage

 To make use of CUDA in a docker container, you must recreate the installation environment in the container.
-The Dockerfile contains instructions to recreate the environment if it is used as a base for other images (You could also just modify the Dockerfile itself or enter the installation container.).
-Just insert `FROM nvidia` at the beginning of your Dockerfile.
+The Dockerfile contains instructions to recreate the environment if it is used as a base for other images.
+Just insert `FROM nvidia` at the beginning of your CUDA application Dockerfile (You could also just modify the 'installation' Dockerfile itself or enter the installation container.).

 You can also use some  containerized CUDA-enabled applications built by others.
 As (a tested) example, you can run CUDA-enabled [Theano](https://github.com/Kaixhin/dockerfiles/blob/master/cuda-theano/cuda_v7.0/Dockerfile) if the `FROM` instruction is changed to `FROM nvidia`.